chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Nope.
 Wrong again.
 He's alive!
 ```

-`Which would be called back in the climax when Scar makes two statements, and Simba refutes them as false:`
+`Which would be called-back in the climax when Scar makes two statements, and Simba refutes them as false:`

 ```screenplay-edited
 SCAR